 Apple CEO, Tim Cook, states, “AR will be bigger than VR because this gives the capability for both of us to sit and be very present talking to each other, but also have other things visually for both of us to see.”

-The truth is that AR technology will be much more varied and nuanced than just providing a gaming experience.
+The truth is that trends in augmented reality technology will be much more varied and nuanced than just providing a gaming experience.
 While AR can make live your restaurant’s menu card, it could also guide you directly on your car’s windshield.

 While there are hundreds of Augmented Reality trends out there, we have listed 5 of them to prove how this technology is going to stand in the long-term future.